-Where bits have to be used must be attached correctly and put in the mouth correct direction). the Inhumane bits must removed and replaced with humane bits.
+Where bits have to be used they must be attached correctly and put in the mouth in the correct direction.
+Inhumane bits must be removed and replaced with humane bits.

+Cheek Protectors

-Cheek Protectors put onto bits and used to protect the lips
+- put onto bits

+and used to

+protect the lips